php-cache/cache/src/Bridge/SimpleCache/README.md

 [![Monthly Downloads](https://poser.pugx.org/cache/simple-cache-bridge/d/monthly.png)](https://packagist.org/packages/cache/simple-cache-bridge)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-This is a PSR-6 cache implementation using PHP array.
+This is a bridge that converts a PSR-6 cache implementation to PSR-16 (SimpleCache).
 It is a part of the PHP Cache organisation.
 To read about features like tagging and hierarchy support please read the shared documentation at [www.php-cache.com](http://www.php-cache.com).

 ### Install